 When it comes to achieving the dream of homeownership, active-duty military members don’t have to miss out when they’re proudly serving our nation abroad.

-Service members who are deployed to other parts of the world can purchase a home without actually being in the country, let alone doing a walk-through.
+Service members who are deployed to other parts of the world can complete the VA loan process and purchase a home without actually being in the country, let alone doing a walk-through.